pimcore/advanced-object-search/README.md

 ### Upgrade to v3.0.0
 - Reinstall of Bundle might be necessary - due to switch to MigrationInstaller
 - Update ES mapping and reindex is necessary - run commands `advanced-object-search:update-mapping` and `advanced-object-search:re-index`

+### Upgrade to v4.0.0
+- Removed BC Layer for old configuration file.
+Configuration now only in symfony configuration tree.